 8.1.2 Request

 Result Content: optional result content: Indicates what are the expected components of the result of the requested operation.
 The Originator of a request may not need to get back a result of an operation at all.
 This shall be indicated in the Result Content parameter.
-Which exact settings of Result Code are possible depends on the requested operation specified in Operation.
+Settings of Result Code depends on the requested operation specified in Operation.
 Possible values of Result Content are:

-attributes: Representation of the requested resource shall be returned as content, without the address(es) of the child resource(s).
-This is the default value.
+attributes: Representation of the requested resource shall be returned as content, without the address(es) of the child resource(s) or their descendants.
 For example, if the request is to retrieve a <container> resource, the address(es) of the <contentInstance> child-resource(s) is not provided.
+This setting shall be valid for Create, Retrieve, Update, Delete operation.
 When this is used for Create operation, only assigned/modified attributes shall be included in the content.
-This setting is not valid for a Notify operation.
 If the Originator does not set Result Content parameter in the request message, this setting shall be the default value when the Receiver processes the request message.

 hierarchical-address: Representation of the address of the created resource.
 This shall be only valid for a Create operation.
 The address shall be in hierarchical address scheme.